zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

   ![Image alt text](images/env-marketplace-5.png "Image title")

 3. Optionally change the HTTPS port and Spatial Studio admin user name from the defaults.
+(The user name entered here is for the Spatial Studio app and is distinct from the database user name created in Lab 3.)
 For Spatial Studio Admin authentication, you have the option to use OCI Vault Secrets or a password.
 The image below shows an example using a password.
 For production deployments you are encouraged to use OCI Vault Secrets.
 Scroll down to the the section on Configuring Networking.

   ![Image alt text](images/env-marketplace-6.png "Image title")